vikas0799/BE-1-G23-2nd-Year/lect-14-7feb2025-express/readme.md

 - Pass control to the next middleware function in the stack using `next()`

 If a middleware function does not end the request-response cycle, it must call `next()`, or the request will be left hanging.
+## Middleware Lifecycle
+The middleware lifecycle in Express.js follows these steps:

+### Request Initiation: A client sends an HTTP request to the server. </br>
+### Middleware Execution: Express processes middleware functions in order (application-level, router-level, error-handling, etc.).</br>
+### Route Handling: Once all middleware has executed, the final request reaches the route handler (if not terminated earlier). </br>
+### Response Processing: The response is sent back to the client.

 ## Types of Middleware in Express
 An Express application can use the following types of middleware: